 In today’s fast-paced climate, instant messaging is just as (if not more) important than email.
 Thus, it only makes sense for such an essential service to be free of charge.
 The following services help businesses maintain their high standards for productivity and stay in contact with their whole team:

-Microsoft’s Skype remains the gold standard for video chatting and conference calls, whether it’s between computers or mobile devices.
+Microsoft’s Skype remains the gold standard for video chatting and conference calls, whether between computers or mobile devices.
 Users can also send instant messages, share files, and host conferences with up to 25 other users.
 If you do a lot of internet calling and prefer to speak to employees or partners face-to-face, set up your free Skype account.
 If your primary concern is instant messaging, on the other hand, it’s probably best to look into one of the following services instead:

 Slack is to instant messaging as Skype is to video chatting.
 It’s effortless to share files, hold conference calls, create group chats, and access messages from previous conversations through Slack’s search function.
 When you’re signed off, messages that were sent to you (or chats you’re a part of) are sent to your email inbox.
-Though the basic version of Slack is free, you have to upgrade to the premium version for unlimited use of all of its features.
+Though Slack’s basic version is free, you have to upgrade to the premium version for unlimited use of all of its features.
 New users can decide which version suits their needs during their free trial.

 Free Tools for Startups: Productivity